-MITIGATION MONITORING AND REPORTING PROGRAM SUNSWEET RESIDENTIAL MIXED-USE DEVELOPMENT PROJECT (ZA 2016-0008 AND DA 2016-0009: DEPOT-SUNSWEET MH LLC) Impact(s) Mitigation Measures Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation Runoff from the project site after development may contain oil and grease from parked vehicles, as well as sediment and chemicals (i.e., fertilizers, pesticides, etc.) from the landscaped areas or new roof areas.
-SM HYDRO-7: Prior to final map approval or issuance of a grading permit the applicant shall complete the following to the satisfaction of the Director of Public Works.
-Storm drain calculations to determine detention pond sizing and operations.
-Plan describing how material excavated during construction will be controlled to prevent this material from entering the storm drain system.
-Water Pollution Control Drawings (WPCD) for Sediment and Erosion Control.
-SM HYDRO-8: As required by the State Water Resources Control Board (SWRCB) Order No. 99-08-DWQ, construction activity resulting in a land disturbance of one (1) acre or more of soil, or whose projects are part of a larger common plan of development that in total disturbs more than one (1) acre, are required to obtain coverage under the National Pollutant Discharge Elimination System (NPDES) General Permit No. CAS000002 for Discharges of Storm Water Associated with Construction Activity (General Permit).
+(ZA 2016-0008 AND DA 2016-0009: DEPOT-SUNSWEET MH LLC) Impact(s) Mitigation Measures Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation Runoff from the SM HYDRO-7: Prior to final map approval or issuance of a grading permit project site after the applicant shall complete the following to the satisfaction of the Director of To be implemented All measures will be Director of the development may Public Works. by the applicant required as part of City's Community contain oil and Storm drain calculations to determine detention pond sizing and prior to issuance of a the development Development grease from parked operations. grading permit. permit.
+All Agency vehicles, as well as Plan describing how material excavated during construction will be measures will be sediment and controlled to prevent this material from entering the storm drain printed on all chemicals (i.e., system. construction fertilizers, Water Pollution Control Drawings (WPCD) for Sediment and Erosion documents, pesticides, etc.) Control. contracts, and from the landscaped SM HYDRO-8: As required by the State Water Resources Control Board project plans prior to areas or new roof (SWRCB) Order No. 99-08-DWQ, construction activity resulting in a land issuance of permits. areas. disturbance of one (1) acre or more of soil, or whose projects are part of a larger common plan of development that in total disturbs more than one (1) acre, are required to obtain coverage under the National Pollutant Discharge Elimination System (NPDES) General Permit No. CAS000002 for Discharges of Storm Water Associated with Construction Activity (General Permit).
 To be permitted with the SWRCB under the General Permit, owners must file a complete Notice of Intent (NOI) package and develop a Storm Water Pollution Prevention Plan (SWPPP) Manual in accordance with Section A, B, and C of the General Permit prior to the commencement of soil disturbing activities.
 A NOI Receipt Letter assigning a Waste Discharger Identification (WDID) number to the construction site will be issued after the SWRCB receives a complete NOI package (original signed NOI application, vicinity map, and permit fee); copies of the NOI Receipt Letter and SWPPP shall be forwarded to the Building and Public Works Department review.
 SWPPP shall be made a part of the improvement plans.
-To be implemented by the applicant prior to issuance of a grading permit. required as part of Director of the City's Community Development Agency